foxitsoftware/PDF_UA-2/README.md

-# PDF/UA-2
+# PDF/UA-2 — PDF for Universal Accessibility, ver.
+2, ISO 14289-2
-ISO 14289-2 (PDF/UA-2) significantly improves the accessibility of PDF.
+Key points:
+- Enhanced Accessibility
+- Semantic Information
+- Compatibility with WCAG
+- New Tags and Features

 Foxit's PoC implementation of various PDF creation and consumption tools

 We provide [Installer](installer/README.md) for our PoC implementations.
 The [PDF Sample files](samples/README.md) we produced to achieve interoperability.